 Cons: Below average performance in our circulation attempt, so-so interface

 Our Analysis and Test Results

-Overall, it was the Accu Slim' temperature stability and its speed at recovering the set temperature once food was added that impressed us the most.
-To score stability performance, we sealed a temperature logger in a bag and had it measure the temperature of the water bath 60 times over the course of an hour.
+Overall, the Accu Slim's temperature stability and speed at recovering the set temperature once the food was added impressed us the most.
+To score stability performance, we sealed a temperature logger in a bag and had it measure the temperature of the water bath 60 times over an hour.
 Points were awarded based on the amount of time each sous vide wavered from the steady-state temperature, with the Instant Pot Accu Slim maintaining a temperature within 0.1°F throughout the entire hour.

-The Accu Slim also bounced back very quickly once cold food was added, only taking a minute to regain the set temperature of 135°F in its 9.5 quart water bath once 3 frozen hamburger patties were added in a vacuum sealed package.
-This sous vide was also only about average in temperature accuracy, displaying an average error of 0.27°F under the set temperature of 135°F and 0.72°F under the set temperature of 147°F in our assessments.
+The Accu Slim also bounced back quickly once cold food was added, only taking a minute to regain the set temperature of 135°F in its 9.5-quart water bath once three frozen hamburger patties were added in a vacuum-sealed package.
+This sous vide was only about average in temperature accuracy, displaying an average error of 0.27°F under the set temperature of 135°F and 0.72°F under the set temperature of 147°F in our assessments.
 This was measured in six places throughout the container with a lab-grade calibrated digital thermometer.

-This sous vide also fared fairly poorly in our circulation tests, moving the water around in the container much slower than the top-tier models.
-We added a small amount of diluted food coloring in a corner of the container, then timed how long it took each product to achieve a uniform hue.
-The Accu Slim was one of the slowest products in our tests, taking 3 minutes and 16 seconds, whereas the fastest models did this in 15 seconds or less.
+In our circulation tests, it also fared fairly poorly, moving the water around in the container much slower than the top-tier models.
+We added a small amount of diluted food coloring in a corner of the container then timed how long it took each product to achieve a uniform hue.
+The Accu Slim was one of the slowest products in our tests, taking three minutes and 16 seconds, whereas the fastest models did this in 15 seconds or less.

 — Michelle Powell and David Wise

 Ad-free.
 Influence-free.
 Powered by Testing.